Jump-Start Reinforcement Learning: Experiments

 \subsection{Comparison with IL+RL baselines}

-To study how \method~compares with competitive IL+RL methods, we utilize the D4RL \cite{fu2020d4rl} benchmark tasks, which vary in task complexity and offline dataset quality.
-Out of the suite of D4RL tasks, we focus on the most challenging tasks: Ant Maze and Adroit manipulation.
+To study how \method~compares with competitive IL+RL methods, we utilize the D4RL \citep{fu2020d4rl} benchmark tasks, which vary in task complexity and offline dataset quality.
+We focus on the most challenging D4RL tasks: Ant Maze and Adroit manipulation.
 We consider a common setting where the agent first trains on an offline dataset (1m transitions for Ant Maze, 100k transitions for Adroit) and then runs online fine-tuning for 1m steps.
-We compare against algorithms designed specifically for this setting, which include AWAC~\cite{awac}, IQL~\cite{kostrikov2021offline}, CQL~\cite{cql2020}, and behavior cloning (BC).
+We compare against algorithms designed specifically for this setting, which include advantage-weighted actor-critic (AWAC)~\citep{awac}, implicit q-learning (IQL)~\citep{kostrikov2021offline}, conservative q-learning (CQL)~\citep{cql2020}, and behavior cloning (BC).
+See appendix \ref{appendix:il+rl} for a more detailed description of each IL+RL baseline algorithm.
 While \method~can be used in combination with any initial guide-policy or fine-tuning algorithm, we show the combination of \method~with the strongest baseline, IQL.
+IQL is an actor-critic method that completely avoids estimating the values of actions that are not seen in the offline dataset.
+This is a recent state-of-the-art method for the IL+RL setting we consider.
 In Table~\ref{tab:d4rl_ablation}, we see that across the Ant Maze environments and Adroit environments, IQL+\method~is able to successfully fine-tune given an initial offline dataset, and is competitive with baselines.
-We will come back for further analysis of results in Table~\ref{tab:d4rl_ablation} when discussing the sensitivity to the size of the dataset.
+We will come back for further analysis of Table~\ref{tab:d4rl_ablation} when discussing the sensitivity to the size of the dataset.